 Sacha La Forgia Adelaide Hills Distillery

 While indulging his wanderlust in Friuli, La Forgia had a bit of an epiphany making grappa with his mentor there, Bruno.
 Clearly obsessed by turning the fermented into the distilled, Bruno questioned why he didn’t set up a distillery back home, in Adelaide.
 The lights went on, and La Forgia returned home, submitted a license application and, clearly being the eager sort, set about making his own still before said license had been fully processed.
-Fleur was fashioned out of recycled materials, random bits of cooper and the like that could be acquired with the frugal resources at his disposal.
+His still, named Fleur, was fashioned out of recycled materials, random bits of cooper and the like that could be acquired with the frugal resources at his disposal.
+And thus, Adelaide Hills Distillery was born.
 Fleur’s handmade seals weren’t quite up to the job, springing more than a few leaks when in action, but nonetheless, she was responsible for some of La Forgia’s breakthrough distillates, winning many accolades.